Safaris in Zambia

-Near Zambia's border on the Zambezi River at Victoria Falls you'll find Livingstone, a safari launch point into Zimbabwe, Zambia, Botswana and Namibia
+Near the border on the Zambezi River at Victoria Falls you'll find Livingstone, a safari launch point into the four neighbouring countries

 Designated in 1972 Lochinvar is known for it's Kafue lechwe, birdlife, hot springs, echoing rocks and caves, remnants of Iron Age villages and baobabs

 The Lower Zambezi National Park includes a handful of excellent camps and safari lodges along the lower stretch of the Zambezi River

 The South Luangwa and North Luangwa National Parks are known for big game and first class safaris hosted by some of Africa's top Professional Guides